pluhin/sa.it-academy.by/asilvanovich/README.md

 - Create printscreen of your project in application
 - Add this printscreen to your repostitory in to folder 09.Ansible Workshop
 Screens that prrove successful connection can be found in 09.Ansible.Workshop folder.

+## 10.Jenkins.Start
+This task required to deploy Jenkins that is hidden behind Nginx using Vagrant and Ansible as a provisioner option.
+Jenkins and Nginx were installed using Ansible roles and then Jenkins was accessed and configured for use.